dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 Each `FIELD_ARRAY` is an array of dictionaries each containing keys:

 * `"name": "field name"` the name of each field
-* `"type": "type name"` the name of a primitive type or another type defined in the same /logical/ descriptor
+* `"type": "type name"` the name of a primitive type or another type defined in the logical descriptor
 * optional `"offset": int | "unknown"` the offset of the field or "unknown".
 If omitted, same as "unknown".

-Note that the logical descriptor does not contain "unknown" offsets.
+Note that the logical descriptor does not contain "unknown" offsets: it is expected that the binary blob will augment the baseline with a known offset for all fields in the baseline.

-Rationale: "unknown" offsets may be used to document in the physical JSON descriptor that another physical descriptor in the "baseline" graph is expected to provide the offset of the field.
+Rationale: "unknown" offsets may be used to document in the physical JSON descriptor that the binary blob descriptor is expected to provide the offset of the field.

 ### Global values